huangjch526/ginseng/_pages/about.md

 > 📢📢📢 <font color=red>I am looking for research internships and Ph.D. positions.</font> If you would like to discuss potential opportunities or learn more about my qualifications, please feel free to [contact me](mailto:jc.huang@siat.ac.cn). 😊

 My first mentor is Shifeng Chen and my second mentor is [Chao Dong](https://people.ucas.ac.cn/~chaodong).
-I also work with my coauthors such as [Donghao Zhou](https://correr-zhou.github.io/), Chaoqi Chen, Yifan Liu, Jaixi Lv, Yi Huang, and [Jianzhuang Liu](https://teacher.ucas.ac.cn/~jzliu#%20191067).
+I also work with my coauthors such as [Donghao Zhou](https://correr-zhou.github.io/), [Chaoqi Chen]([https://correr-zhou.github.io/](https://chaoqichen.github.io/)), Yifan Liu, Jaixi Lv, Yi Huang, and [Jianzhuang Liu](https://teacher.ucas.ac.cn/~jzliu#%20191067).

 # 🔥 News
+- *2023.12*: I am awarded the SIAT president scholarship!
 - *2023.10*: I get my SSP offers from many companies. 🔬
-- *2022.07*: I work with Noah's Ark Lab, HUAWEI and will dedicate myself to exploring AIGC algorithm and their applications in low-level and 3D. 🔬
+- *2022.07*: I work with Noah's Ark Lab, HUAWEI, and will dedicate myself to exploring AIGC algorithm and their applications in low-level and 3D. 🔬
 - *2022.06*: 👨‍🎓👨‍🎓 I am awarded the outstanding graduate student award of UCAS!
 - *2021.07*: 👨‍🎓👨‍🎓 I got my bachelor’s degree and got an outstanding graduation thesis award -- first prize (Top 0.5% of all bachelors in NJU)!
 - *2021.06*: 👨‍🎓👨‍🎓 I met my close friend [Donghao Zhou](https://correr-zhou.github.io/) in SIAT.